-- You are the original purchaser of the tires, you own the vehicle on which they were originally installed, and the tires have been used only on that vehicle; - The tires have been rotated and inspected every 10,000 to12,000 km, or as specified by your vehicle manufacturer, whichever rotation period is less, and the attached Mounting and Rotation Service Record has been fully completed and signed. - 3.
-The completed Service Record form, Original Owner/Tire Installation Information form, and the original invoice are presented to a participating Michelin tire retailer at the time of adjustment claim, and - The tires have not become unserviceable due to a condition listed under WHAT IS NOT COVERED.
+- 1. You are the original purchaser of the tires, you own the vehicle on which they were originally installed, and the tires have been used only on that vehicle; - 2.
+The tires have been rotated and inspected every 6,000-8,000 miles (10,000-12,000 km), or as specified by your vehicle manufacturer, whichever rotation period is less, and the Mounting and Rotation Service Record has been fully completed and signed. - 3.
+The completed Service Record form, Original Owner/Tire Installation Information form, and the original Invoice are presented to a participating Michelin tire retailer at the time of adjustment claim, and - 4.
+The tires have not become unserviceable due to a condition listed under WHAT IS NOT COVERED.